-Today, we list a pair of stocks that despite the incredible volatility in the market made some of the biggest moves higher over the past month, and we'll pair them with the ratings issued by our Motley Fool CAPS community.
+Today, we list a pair of stocks that despite the incredible volatility in the market made some of the biggest moves higher over the past month, which we'll pair with the ratings issued by our Motley Fool CAPS community.
 The higher each stock's rating, the greater CAPS members' faith in that company's ability to keep on beating the market.

 A mighty temblor

 Losses might have tripled at Internet music giant Pandora Media, but they were better than what Wall Street was forecasting.
 Also, they occurred because it was trying to gain new customers, so the market cut it some slack and drove shares higher.
 Be that as it may, I'm still having difficulty getting any good vibes from Pandora as a long-term investment.

 It's clear the songstress is pursuing growth and eschewing profits for the time being.
 But content acquisition costs continue to be a drain on performance, and as we've seen with other media companies that rely upon others for content -- Netflix immediately comes to mind -- it can be a costly pursuit.
 Sirius XM Radio (NAS: SIRI) has survived as a result of regularly improving its subscriber acquisition costs.

 Not everyone is scared off by the prospect.
 The Fool's Jeremy Bowman says you have to cut Pandora some slack here since the industry is still in its infancy.
 Give it time and it will be profitable.
 But that's my main problem.
 There are just too many services competing for consumer's attention.
 Rhapsody and Spotify allow for greater consumer customization while Apple and even Amazon.com provide alternatives, not to mention Sirius itself.
 The race is on and Pandora is running out of time.